ai-computing/aicomp/opt_prime/README.md

-# OptimusPrime: Highly-efficient 3D parallelization framework for training and inference with giant models
+# OptimusPrime: Highly-efficient 3D parallelization framework for training LLMs

-OptimusPrime is a 3D parallelization framework designed for the efficient training and inference of large-scale DNN models.
+OptimusPrime is a 3D parallelization framework designed for the efficient training of large-scale DNN models.
 It analyzes the model structure in the form of a PyTorch FX graph within a deep learning cluster environment composed of multiple GPUs and nodes.
-Based on this analysis, OptimusPrime derives optimized parallelization policies tailored to the hardware environment of the cluster, enabling efficient parallel training and inference.
+Based on this analysis, OptimusPrime derives optimized parallelization policies tailored to the hardware environment of the cluster, enabling efficient parallel training.

 ## Supported models